michelleconville/hangman/README.md

 ![play again - No](assets/images/play-again-no-screen.jpg)

 ### The users score
-*   Each time the user wins a game, they will recieve 10 points, if you user does not guess the word in the correct number of lives, there will receive 0 points.
+*   Each time the user wins a game, they will receive 10 points, if you user does not guess the word in the correct number of lives, there will receive 0 points.
-*   Once the user finishes the game, the points are saved in a googlesheet.
+*   Once the user finishes the game, the points are saved in a google sheet.

 ![google sheet](assets/images/scores-googlesheet.jpg)